jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Selkie.md

 RacialMods:
 Languages: Aquan, Common
 SQ: change shape (any Small or Medium humanoid; alter self), echo of reason, hold breath
+SpecialAbilities:
-SpecialAbilities: Echo of Reason (Su) A selkie can instinctively alter the intonation of its voice to make anything it says sound more pleasing to those who understand it.
+  Echo of Reason (Su): >
+    A selkie can instinctively alter the intonation of its voice to make anything it says sound more pleasing to those who understand it.
 When using the Bluff skill, a selkie treats its lies as one step more believable for the purposes of bonuses or penalties on the check.
+  Shake (Ex): >
-Shake (Ex) On a successful critical hit with its bite attack, a selkie automatically violently shakes a Large or smaller target.
+    On a successful critical hit with its bite attack, a selkie automatically violently shakes a Large or smaller target.
 The target must succeed at a DC 15 Fortitude save or it is dazed for 1 round.
 Even on a successful save, the target still takes a -2 penalty on all attack rolls and skill checks for the next 2 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: